simontreny/elgato-live-preview/README.md

 ```

 **Note:** To save CPU power, software encoding is actually disabled by *x264_hook* library.
 If you want still want software encoding in the GCHD application while using *elgato_live_preview*, you can start GHCD with the following command: `X264_HOOK_ENCODE_ENABLED=1 ./startGameCaptureHD.sh`

+### OBS Plugin ###
+To display HD60S frames inside OBS Studio, you first need to install the plugin.
+To do so, copy `obs-elgato.so` to the plugins directory of OBS Studio (`/Applications/OBS.app/Contents/Resources/obs-plugins` if OBS is installed in `/Applications`).

+Then, launch the *startGameCaptureHD.sh* script (cf. previous section) and launchs OBS Studio.
+In OBS Studio, create a new *Elgago HD60S* source, and that's it.

 ## How to build ##
 ### Dependencies ###